The Verge (XM): The Verge (2006–)

 As of April 17, 2006, (un)Signed has renamed itself The Verge.
 The station now has DJs scheduled around the clock on extended shifts, and features the series LiVE@theVerge, which airs Wednesdays @ 6ET and replays Sunday @ 9ET.
 In the past LiVE@theVerge has included performances from Sam Roberts, The New Pornographers, Stars, The Stills, Wintersleep, Small Sins and over 300 artists from their street front studios in Toronto.

 In June 2008, The Verge broadcast the Calgary Virgin Festival live.
 Performances included Matthew Good, The Flaming Lips, Three Days Grace, City and Colour and Stars.
 In September 2008, The Verge broadcast the Toronto Virgin Festival live, including performances by Oasis, Paul Weller, Bloc Party, MGMT, Silversun Pickups, Stereophonics, Constantines and The Fratellis.

 On November 12, 2008, as part of the Sirius XM merger, The Verge moved from channel 52 to channel 87 on the XM service.
 It is still listed as X052-FM by Mediabase.
 Channel 52 is now Faction.
 Radio personality and music journalist Kim Hughes hosted programming in 2010.

-This channel, Laugh Attack, Radio Parallèle, and/or ATN-Asian Radio will be preempted by XM Radio Canada in order to air extra NHL play-by-play on channels 235-239.
+This channel, Laugh Attack, Radio Parallèle, and/or ATN-Asian Radio will be preempted by XM Radio Canada in order to air extra NHL play-by-play on channels 235–239.

+As of October 2024, the channel primarily carries automated blocks of music.

 Verge Awards

 In July 2008, XM Canada instituted The Verge Music Awards, an award to be voted on by the fans in conjunction with an XM appointed jury to determine the winner based on "artistic integrity".

-The inaugural winners were announced on September 24, 2008 at The Tattoo Rock Parlour in Toronto.
+The inaugural winners were announced on September 24, 2008, at The Tattoo Rock Parlour in Toronto.
 The Weakerthans were named Artist of the Year and Hey Rosetta!'s album Into Your Lungs was named Album of the Year.

-In the second annual Verge Music Awards, which were handled out on September 22, 2009 and broadcast live-to-air, Dan Mangan was awarded the Verge Artist of the Year and Alexisonfire was given the Verge Album of the Year Award for their cd Old Crows/Young Cardinals.
+In the second annual Verge Music Awards, which were handled out on September 22, 2009, and broadcast live-to-air, Dan Mangan was awarded the Verge Artist of the Year and Alexisonfire was given the Verge Album of the Year Award for their cd Old Crows/Young Cardinals.